How to Get Free Stuff and Avoid Scams

 You've heard it before: The best things in life are free.
 There's nothing like walking into a store and being handed a trial size of a new product.
-(And those free iTunes downloads you can get at Starbucks?
-Score!)
 Do a quick Google search for "freebies" and you'll be buried in an avalanche of web-sites offering product samples and coupons.
-But it turns out that "free" is a relative term—unless you don't mind completing four surveys and signing up for six trial offers to get your prize.
-And did we mention that your e-mail address is usually sold to every spammer with a computer?
+But it turns out that "free" is a relative term and a common online scam—unless you don't mind completing four surveys and signing up for six trial offers to get your prize.
+And did we mention that your email address is usually sold to every spammer with a computer?
 Thanks for playing.
+(Study up on money lessons from real families.)

-But there are plenty of ways to cash in on complimentary offers without signing your life away or ending up on an annoying junk e-mail list.
-Our smart strategies will help you steer clear of the hidden costs.
+But there are plenty of ways to cash in on complimentary offers without signing your life away or ending up on an annoying junk email list.
+Our smart strategies for how to avoid free sample and freebie scams will help you steer clear of the hidden costs.

 DON'T: Waste your time filling out copious forms.

 We've all been there—you click on a link for a sample of body wash and suddenly you're revealing your firstborn's astrological sign and joining a movie club to qualify for the "free" offer.
 (Get three movies for just $1.99 each!
 Then pay $19.95 for five more, plus shipping and handling!)
 The best freebie deals require your name and address, period.
-The worst ones make you sign up with rewards partners who want a commitment to a trial offer that will cost you money if you're not paying attention.
-Yes, it's usually possible to cancel those services within 30 days and pay nothing.
+The worst freebie scams make you sign up with rewards partners who want a commitment to a trial offer that will cost you money if you're not paying attention.
+Yes, it's usually possible to cancel those services within 30 days and pay nothing so it’s not exactly a common online scam.
+Plus they do disclose this in the fine print...
 But you're more likely to forget you ever signed up before you see the charge on your credit card bill and end up shelling out at least the first month's fee.
 If you have the patience to track all those offers and cancel them, then the world is your oyster.
 But if you have better things to do (and I'm sure you do), there are smarter ways to snag complimentary deals.

 DO: Go to the manufacturer's website directly.

 What's the best place to find legitimate free samples of Procter & Gamble products?
 (Hint: It's not freefreefree123.net.)
-P&G actually has a consumer prod-ucts site, pgeverydaysolutions.com, where you can register for samples and discounts as they be-come available.
-In general, be cautious about freebies offered by sites that aren't directly connected to the manufacturer.
-"If a link is not the actual Web page of the product, I bypass it," says Debbie, 51, a mom of three in Massachusetts.
+P&G actually has a consumer products site, pgeveryday.com, where you can register for samples and discounts as they become available.
+Curious about one of the easiest ways to figure out how to avoid free sample and freebie scams?
+This is it: Be extra-cautious about freebies offered by sites that aren't directly connected to the manufacturer.
+"If a link is not the actual webpage of the product, I bypass it," says Debbie, 51, a mom of three in Massachusetts.
 "But once on a mailing list, you'll get lots of coupons and trial products," she says.
 Love John Frieda hair products?
 Go to johnfrieda.com and sign up to receive updates.
 While you can't usually request a sample of your favorite product, you might get to try something you end up liking even better.

 DON'T: Give out your digits.

-Never provide your credit card information or Social Security number.
-"It definitely puts you at risk of getting your identity stolen," says Wendi Caetta, owner of TheFreebieBlogger.com.
+Never ever provide your credit card information or Social Security number (common online scam alert!).
+"It definitely puts you at risk of getting your identity stolen," says Wendi Caetta, owner of FreebieBlogger.
 If it's free, it shouldn't require payment, which means the site doesn't need your financial details.
 Note: There are legitimate sites that may offer something free provided you sign up for trial offers from sponsor companies.
 For instance, you may be able to score a sample of a cereal bar, but only if you sign up for a credit monitoring service and a weight-loss product trial—and those offers can require a credit card.
-But this goes back to our first rule: If you have to cancel something within 30 days to prevent spending money, it's generally not worth your time.
+But this goes back to our first rule of free sample scams: If you have to cancel something within 30 days to prevent spending money, it's generally not worth your time.

 DO: Be realistic.

-If it looks too good to be true, it probably is.
+If a free sample looks too good to be true, it probably is.
 A trial-size shampoo?
 Plausible.
 A week's vacation in Orlando?
-Come on.
+Not so much.
 Steer clear of pages with obvious typos in the text, grammatical errors and limited info.
 Does the offer list a phone number?
 Call it.
 "Sites will trick you by listing random numbers from the phone book," Caetta says.
 "Sometimes the number is no longer in service, or it may be a residential number and the person on the other end of the line has no idea what you're talking about.
 That happens more than you think."
+(Discover how to steer clear of holiday scams and fraud, too.)

 DON'T: Forget about letter writing.